1853 Silver Three Cent Piece

 Description

 The 1853 Silver Three Cent Piece is a cent produced at the Philadelphia Mint as part of the Silver Three Cent Pieces 1851-1873 series.
 Total mintage reached 11.4 million.
-The obverse features a six-pointed star enclosing a Union shield, while the reverse displays a Roman numeral III (three) within a large letter C. Designed by James Barton Longacre.
+The obverse features a six-pointed star enclosing a Union shield and the reverse displays a Roman numeral III (three) within a large letter C. Struck during the California Gold Rush era, when vast quantities of western gold transformed the American economy and led to new denominations.
+Estimated market value ranges from $54 to $408 depending on grade and condition.
 Struck in 75% silver, 25% copper, weighing 0.8 grams, 14.3 mm in diameter, with a plain edge.
 Cataloged as PCGS #3667.
-The Silver Three-Cent Piece (trime) was introduced in 1851, primarily to facilitate the purchase of postage stamps which had just been reduced to three cents.
-The unusual denomination and small size (14mm) make this a fascinating series.
-Many dates from 1863-1873 are proof-only with very low mintages.

 External References